Mehmed Janjoš: Managerial career

 After retiring from playing football, Janjoš became a manager and enjoyed success with Sarajevo during the 1997–98 season when he led Sarajevo to victory in the Bosnian Cup and only narrowly missed out on the title.

 In 1999, he was appointed assistant coach to Faruk Hadžibegić for Bosnia and Herzegovina's UEFA Euro 2000 qualifying campaign.

 After Bosnia and Herzegovina, Janjoš was an assistant coach to Hadžibegić in Turkish clubs Gaziantepspor in 2005, Diyarbakırspor in 2006 and Denizlispor also in 2006.

 Between 2008 and 2011, he managed Jedinstvo Bihać (2008), Sarajevo (2008–2010) and Olimpik (2010–2011).
 In the 2009–10 UEFA Europa League season, Janjoš led Sarajevo to the play-off round where the club lost to CFR Cluj 2–3 on aggregate.

 During 2013 and 2015, he was for a second and third time the manager of Jedinstvo Bihać in the First League of FBiH.

 On 29 August 2016, Janjoš was appointed manager of Sarajevo for a third time.
+He was given the Bosnian Premier League Manager of the Season award for the 2016–17 season.
 He left the club after a home league loss against Zrinjski Mostar 1–2 on 23 July 2017.

 After Faruk Hadžibegić became the new Montenegro national team head coach on 25 July 2019, in August 2019 it was announced that Janjoš took over the position of Hadžibegić's assistant coach in the national team.
 After Hadžibegić was let go by the Montenegrin FA on 28 December 2020, Janjoš left the national team.

 Following Hadžibegić's appointment as head coach of the Bosnia and Herzegovina national team, Janjoš was once again named as his assistant in January 2023.